Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Tree Representation

 \subsection{Tree Navigation}

-We define the following operations over the tree structure, which will be useful to support XPath queries over the tree.
-Most of these operations are supported in constant time, except when a $rank$ over $\mbox{\it Tag\/}$ is involved.
+We define the following operations over the tree structure, which are useful to support XPath queries over the tree.
+Most of these operations are supported in constant time, except when a $\text{\it rank\/}$ over $\Tag$ is involved.
 Let $tag$ be a tag identifier.